kevint259/Full-Stack-Instagram-Clone/README.md

 - & much more to be added!

 # Installation
-First, start by cloning the repository, then enter the Full-Stack-Instagram-Clone folder and run the following commands:
+First, start by cloning the repository, then enter the instagram-clone folder and run the following commands:
 ```bash
   flutter run
   flutter run -d chrome --web-renderer html (for web)